koenderks/jfa/README.md

 # jfa: Bayesian and Classical Audit Sampling <img src='https://github.com/koenderks/jfa/raw/development/man/figures/logo.png' width='149' height='173' align='right'/>

-`jfa` is an R package for statistical audit sampling.
-The package provides functions for planning, performing, evaluating, and reporting an audit sample compliant with the International Standards on Auditing.
-Specifically, these functions implement standard audit sampling techniques for calculating sample sizes, selecting items from a population, and evaluating misstatement from a data sample or from summary statistics.
-Additionally, the `jfa` package allows the user to create a prior probability distribution to perform Bayesian audit sampling using these functions.
+`jfa` is an R package for statistical auditing focusing on two areas: audit sampling and data auditing.
+First, the package provides functions for planning, performing, evaluating, and reporting an audit sample compliant with international standards on auditing.
+Specifically, these functions implement standard audit sampling techniques for calculating sample sizes, selecting items from a population, and evaluating misstatement from a data sample or from summary statistics. `jfa` enables the user to create a prior probability distribution to perform Bayesian audit sampling using these functions.
+Second, the package provides functions for auditing data, for example testing the first digits in a data set against Benford's law.

-The package and its intended workflow are also implemented with a graphical user interface in the [Audit](https://github.com/jasp-stats/jaspAudit) module of [JASP](https://jasp-stats.org), a free and open-source statistical software program.
+The functionality of the package and its intended workflow are also implemented with a graphical user interface in the [Audit](https://github.com/jasp-stats/jaspAudit) module of [JASP](https://jasp-stats.org), a free and open-source statistical software program.

 ## Overview